Post-Pandemic Urban Roads are not Blank Canvases – But Some Could Be

 This blog is not intended to ruin a great post-pandemic vision of urban roads, but to enable it with a 3D urbanism perspective that provides for a collaborative workspace space for both engineers and urban planners.
 While it’s not fair to say that each discipline works in a 2D perspective, as terrain and elevations are important for both, it might be fair to say that, within the urban environment, the ground surface is a physical barrier between these two disciplines.
 Urban planners occupying the above ground world (AGW) and engineers the below ground world (BGW).
 The physical nexus of AGW and BGW is the planning/engineering of our urban transit.
 But for engineers the word “infrastructure” originated from a French engineering term meaning “beneath‐structure” used to describe the construction work below the roads.
 And, for urban planners, consider the reverence of Allan B. Jacobs’ book Great Streets (1995) that presents a series of 2D views of how streets are laid out in great cities.
 As an engineer, this blog will not dive into the possibilities of reimagining the social possibilities of the AGW, but rather offer a few suggestions to urban planners for utilizing the 3D perspective to better connect the two worlds.

 As with many problems, the difference in perspective and language between the two worlds are barriers.
 While planners discuss and communicate plenty at their conferences, and engineers at theirs; the intra-siloed communication has not led to a methodology for assessing and quantifying how our decaying buried urban infrastructure impacts urban planning.
 Consider a source of confusion for perspective.
 Engineers typically work within a single sector (e.g. water, sewer, communications, transportation).
 Yet, the signs of disruption to a city posed by the underlying decaying infrastructure are everywhere in a city.
 Figure 2 is a typical day in Toronto with over 600 road or lane closures (ranging “major” to “minor”).
 In addition, the City of Toronto filled in 12,000 potholes in just the month of April (2020).
-The engineer views each closure as a required process for maintaining a sector.
+The engineer views each road or lane closure as part of a required process for maintaining that sector of infrastructure.
 The urban planner (resident, business owner, and everyone else in the city) views each of these hundreds of daily events as disruptions.
 For such a frequent event in a city, it is amazing that no city is quantifying the economic impact of decaying urban infrastructure.

 Of course, there are many other causes of these disruptions, including; poor construction, climate change, capacity requirements, and new technologies.
 But the images in Figure 1 and the disruptions depicted in Figure 2 are cause and sector agnostic.
 They are simply indicators that the current paradigm of where we place our urban distributive infrastructure will not facilitate uninterrupted reimagined post-pandemic roads – at least if we don’t reimagine the infrastructure paradigm .